art-media-platform/amp-sdk-go/README.md

 # art.media.platform
-_a fully secure turn-key solution for media deployment, 3D experiences and UX infrastructure that we all can agree on_
+_a fully secure and provisioned solution for media deployment, 3D experiences and UX infrastructure that we all can agree on_

 **_art.media.platform_** ("amp") is an SDK for building multi-platform 3D and media-centric apps with pluggable infrastructure where artists and creators control secure environments and "digital-twin" spatial and geographic linking.

-The amp client exists as a [Unity](https://unreal.com) and [Unreal](https://unreal.com) cross-platform app powered by an embedded [Golang](https://golang.org) dynamic runtime library built by this and the [amp-host-go](https://github.com/art-media-platform/amp-host-go) repo.
+The amp client exists as a [Unity](https://unreal.com) and [Unreal](https://unreal.com) any-platform app, powered by an embedded [Golang](https://golang.org) dynamic runtime library specified by this repo.

-This means amp is a "turn-key", 3D-based user interface solution allowing you rapidly publish a native app on Windows, Mac, Linux, Android, iOS, and most AR / VR headsets while also delivering the benefits of embedded and "headless" Go runtime instances with a footprint in single digit megabytes and rather respectable benchmarks.
+This means amp is a "turn-key" 3D-based user experience solution allowing you to publish a native app on Windows, Mac, Linux, Android, iOS, and most AR / VR headsets while also delivering the benefits of embedded and "headless" Go runtime instances with a footprint measured in single digit megabytes and respectable benchmarks.

 ## What does this framework solve?

-Amp is 3D client-to-infrastructure bridge and is interesting to app developers looking to deploy engaging and memorable visuals while maintaining human engagement securely.
+Amp is 3D client-to-infrastructure bridge and is interesting to app developers looking to deploy engaging and memorable experiences while maintaining human engagement securely.
 This is somewhat available in AAA games but is notoriously difficult to deliver using limited web-based solutions such as [three.js](https://threejs.org/).
-Seeing performance benchmarks when running "on the metal" are compelling.
+For example, 3D experiences on the web are problematic once assets are more than several _megabytes_.
+Meanwhile, most 3D titles ship with deployments in _double-digit gigabytes._    Worse, the web browser sandbox can pose major UX blocks that a publisher has no ability to control.

-The amp stack serves as a bridge that allows app developers to focus on their core value proposition.
-Easily add your own 2D or 3D custom UI components while you get multi-platform build support out of the box. -- e.g. data visualization, geographical and spatial linking.
+This stack serves as a bridge that allows app developers to focus on their core value proposition.
+Easily add your own 2D or 3D custom UI components while you get multi-platform build support and content deployment out of the box.

 Geographic-centric applications, such as GIS, CAD, and BIM, typically require integrated 3D as part of the user experience.
 Amp's 3D client natively integrates [maps and locations](https://infinity-code.com/assets/online-maps), allowing you to unify location-based datasets, spatially precise environments, high-fidelity 3D rendering, and extensible linking -- pulling datasets from device, LAN, WAN, or MAN.